profvanselow/my-blazor-app/README.md

 I created a repository from the [GitHub template](https://docs.github.com/en/enterprise/2.22/user/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and cloned it locally to my machine.

+I set up hosting on Azure following https://devblogs.microsoft.com/aspnet/azure-static-web-apps-with-blazor/

-Once I cloned the project, I opened the solution in [Visual Studio](https://visualstudio.microsoft.com/vs/preview/vs2022/) and followed these steps:
+I opened the solution in [Visual Studio](https://visualstudio.microsoft.com/vs/preview/vs2022/) and followed these steps:

-- In the **API** folder, copy `local.settings.example.json` to `local.settings.json`
-- Press **F5** to launch both the client application and the Functions API app.
-In Visual Studio, you can right click the solution and select both API project and client project as startup projects.
+- right click Client in Solution Explorer and click Open in Terminal
+- enter dotnet watch run

+This opened the app on my local machine so I could test modifications.
+When the modifications work I commit and push to GitHub which triggers the workflow.

 ## Template Structure